dannysmith/manual/README.md

 * If we're mid-debate, immediate feedback will never elicit an emotional response.
 You can be as rude and abrupt as you like (see above).
 * If your feedback is not heat-of-the-moment, my initial response will be emotional, however you deliver it. **I will be defensive**.
 I'm working on this.
-* I value considered feedback over head-of-the-moment feedback.
+* I value considered feedback over heat-of-the-moment feedback.
 The latter is just "good conversation" to me, no matter how harsh.
 * I prefer you to give feedback in whatever way feels best to you: be that in-person, by email or by carrier pigeon.
 * Do not pull your punches (but be ready for me to politely punch back).
 * If I feel you lack some context that I have, I'll be **really keen** to provide that context and see if your feedback remains the same.